prchyr/t576Analysis/README.md

 //subsequent calls to ev->loadSurf[Scope]Event(xx) will have this level
 //of interpolation applied. details are in the source.

+//to see the antena geometry of the specified event: ev->drawGeom();
+//this will draw the surf or scope geometry (whichever has been loaded) or both, if both have been loaded for this event.

 ```
 future releases will have all sorts of things, like pointing maps and correlations etc.